DougyShy/PasswordGenerator/README.md

 ## Usage

-This can be used to develop your own custom random password up to 128 characters.
+This can be used to develop your own custom RANDOM password from 8 up to 128 characters.

 ## Screenshots